 Solution 4: Scanning for Malware

 Sometimes, this unusual behavior is caused by malware or virus present on your machine.
 Many users reported that many viruses disguised themselves as the Microsoft process and continued to consume the system resources.

 Scan your computer using your antivirus utility and ensure that your PC is clean.
 If you don’t have any specific antivirus utility installed, you can use the Windows Defender utility.

 - Press Windows + S to launch the start menu’s search bar.
 Type “Windows Defender” and open the first result which comes forward.

-- At the right side of the screen, you will see a scan option.
+- On the right side of the screen, you will see a scan option.
 Select the full scan and click on Scan This process might take some time as Windows scans all of your computer’s files one by one.
 Be patient and let the process complete accordingly.

 - If there was malware present on your computer, let the utility remove and restart your computer before launching the task manager.

-Note: You can also run Microsoft safety scanner since it has the latest virus definitions and check if it finds any discrepancies.
+Note: You can also run the Microsoft safety scanner since it has the latest virus definitions and check if it finds any discrepancies.